Garik-Mk/Turing-Machine/README.md

 TODO list
  > Make program for reading files in RWMS format.
 [Still in progress :D]
+ > Minor changes in code, to match PEP8.
+ > Gyodel numeration implementation.
 That's all.
 Thank you for using our Turing Machine.

 © Garik MKrtchyan 2022